 Problem #1: Being forced to create an account.

+Some people just hate creating an account in order to buy things.
+They want to speed through the checkout and just get what they want.
 That’s why our publisher sites contain an “instant checkout” option.
 There, visitors have only to enter their email and name, and their shipping information.

 Problem #2: Struggling with a complicated checkout process.